Nurses Bail Out Illinois Father Who Was Arrested After Speeding Daughter To Hospital

 As news of the Hinkle’s arrest and the nurses chipping in to bail him out spreads on social media, parents all over the world have chimed in with their thoughts.
 Many have taken issue with the fact that the police chased him and arrested him instead of providing him with an escort to the hospital.

-Many praised the father on doing just what any parent in that situation would – and should – do.
+Many praised the father for doing just what any parent in that situation would – and should – do.

 #Nurses post bond for father #Arrested over #TrafficViolations while rushing daughter to #ER#DariusHinkle told #KTVI that he sped to #TouchetteRegionalHospital in #CentrevilleIL. on Thursday evening after his 1-year-old daughter began #Choking on a penny.https://t.co/TPeql6Zwil